Rmcast5/Rmcast5/README.md

 - 👋 Hi, I’m @Rmcast5
-- 👀 I’m interested in ...Gaming Development
+- 👀 I’m interested in ...Cloud and Generative AI development
 - 🌱 I’m currently learning ...
 Pen-testing and Cyber Security.
 - ⚡ Fun fact: ...
 My leg has titanium in it, which makes me half cyborg.